 Fifteen Preludes to Lyonia

 This body of work was created at the Lyonia Preserve in Deltona, Florida.
-It is a prelude to a larger body of work to be presented at the Southeast Museum of Photography in October of 2012.
+It is a prelude to another portfolio Lyonia: A Florida Upland.

-The Lyonia Preserve is a 360-acre joint project of Volusia County's Land Acquisition and Management Division and the Volusia County School Board to restore and maintain a scrub habitat.
+The Lyonia Preserve located in Deltona, Florida is a 360-acre joint project of Volusia County's Land Acquisition and Management Division and the Volusia County School Board to restore and maintain a scrub habitat.
 Since 1994, restoration efforts have been made to remove overgrown sand pines and open up the understory, creating bare sand areas with low-growing vegetation preferred by scrub species.

-The austere landscape at Lyonia is almost a Zen experience, with it's pure white sand and sparse vegetation.
-At first I thought there was not a lot to photograph, because, as a whole, it looked more forbidding than enticing.
+The austere landscape at Lyonia was almost a Zen-like experience, with it's pure white sand and sparse vegetation.
+At first I thought there was not a lot to photograph, because as a whole, it looked more forbidding than enticing.
 But the more I returned to it, the more I saw.
-I worked with the changing light, weather, and seasons, finding beautiful details in the plants and terrain.
+I worked with the changing light, weather, and seasons and found beautiful details in small things when I looked closely.

 - Arts on Douglas Gallery, New Smyrna Beach, Florida